-Below is DCA's analysis across all 159 counties and 626 cities identified by the U.S. Census.
-DCA identified 46 counties and the 93 cities as being most impacted in regards to LEP access.
-Counties and cities considered most impacted are those in which at least one language for LEP individuals exceeded the thresholds discussed below.
+Below is DCA's analysis across all 159 counties identified by the U.S. Census.
+DCA identified 68 counties as being most impacted in regard to LEP access.
+Counties considered most impacted are those in which at least one language for LEP individuals exceeded the thresholds discussed below.